Our linear drives set the pace at STIWA

 The best ideas are arrived at jointly.

 The linear drive technology for STIWA based on the "cyber linear motors" product range.
-The close cooperation between STIWA and WITTENSTEIN cyber motor has led to a solution that meets the specific requirements of the new high-performance LTM-CI assembly system to perfection.
+The close cooperation between STIWA and WITTENSTEIN has led to a solution that meets the specific requirements of the new high-performance LTM-CI assembly system to perfection.
 The stator unit and the rotor with high-performance magnets form an integrated and power-dense motor unit which is characterized by maximum dynamics, precision, repeat accuracy and flexibility.

 Small, but impressive.

 The assembly technology for very small components is highly demanding.
 In order to install components the size of a pinhead, these must be positioned to an accuracy within two hundredths of a millimeter.
 And with the planned cycle time of 100 parts per minute, this needs to happen extremely quickly.
 The STIWA technicians therefore ruled out conventional drive systems from the start – the new system is based purely on linear motor technology.
 This offers optimal speed and performance.
-Movement speeds of up to two meters per second in conjunction with regulated, jolt-free movement profiles were only possible using the linear servo drive technology from WITTENSTEIN cyber motor.
+Movement speeds of up to two meters per second in conjunction with regulated, jolt-free movement profiles were only possible using the linear servo drive technology from WITTENSTEIN.

 Better direct than complex.